thomasandre84/nd064-c2-message-passing-projects-starter/README.md

 3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS
 4. `kubectl create -f 'https://strimzi.io/install/latest?namespace=default'` - Set up Strimzi Cluster Operator for Kafka
 5. `kubectl apply -f deployment/kafka.yaml` - Set up Kafka
+6. `kubectl apply -f deployment/udaconnect-service-locations.yaml` - Set up the service and deployment for handling Location data
+7. `kubectl apply -f deployment/udaconnect-service-persons.yaml` - Set up the service and deployment for handling Person data
+8. `kubectl apply -f deployment/udaconnect-api-locations.yaml` - Set up the service and deployment for the API of locations
+9. `kubectl apply -f deployment/udaconnect-api-persons.yaml` - Set up the service and deployment for the API of persons
-6. `kubectl apply -f deployment/udaconnect-api.yaml` - Set up the service and deployment for the API
+10. `kubectl apply -f deployment/udaconnect-api-connections.yaml` - Set up the service and deployment for the API of connections between persons dependng on their locations and time
-7. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
+11. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
-8. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)
+12. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)

 Manually applying each of the individual `yaml` files is cumbersome but going through each step provides some context on the content of the starter project.
 In practice, we would have reduced the number of steps by running the command against a directory to apply of the contents: `kubectl apply -f deployment/`.